-To give you an idea of how hot this pepper is compared to other common peppers.
-A bell pepper has a SHU of 0 as it has no heat.
+To give you an idea of how off the charts Carolina Reaper scoville units are compared to other common pepper powders, a bell pepper has a SHU of 0 as it has no heat.
 A common jalapeño has a SHU of around 2,500 - 6,000 SHU.
 Whereas habanero peppers range anywhere from 100,000 to 350,000 SHU.

 Since the peppers are a crossbreed between a ghost pepper and red habanero pepper.
 As such, it has a sweet fruity flavor.
 The heat hits you instantly.
 Your skin begins to sweat and the intense pain in your mouth is unbearable.
 Luckily this pain subsides in about 10 minutes.

 Unlike most peppers that have a smooth appearance, reaper pods are very rough in appearance and have a tail that looks similar to a scorpion stinger.
 They generally range in size from about 3/4 of an inch to 1.5 inches in diameter.

 The heat, also known as pungency as it relates to peppers, is caused by the chemical compound capsaicin.
 Capsaicin is an oil that is prominent in the world's hottest peppers.
 One known antidote to capsaicin is casein which is present in some milk-based products.
 The casein works as a detergent that binds to the capsaicin and gives the consumer of hot peppers some relief from the pepper's pungency.